Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis

 \subsubsection{Experiment conditions and apparatus}

-Participants used different user interfaces (UI) of our heart auscultation diagnosis software tool based on XAI condition.
+Participants used different user interfaces (UI) of our cardiac diagnosis system based on XAI condition.
 All UI were implemented on a black background to increase the visibility of the saliency maps.
-In addition to the non-explainable baseline, there were three explainable UI variants: \begin{enumerate}[label=\arabic*)] \item \textit{Baseline} to play the heart sound audibly and visually examine the phonocardiogram (PCG).
-After providing an initial diagnosis, the participant can click to reveal the AI's predicted diagnosis. \item \textit{Murmur-diagram XAI} that explains diagnosis prediction by overlaying a red murmur shape on the predicted murmur region (Fig. \ref{fig:userstudy-shape}).
-This aligns with clinical training, so we expect it to be the most useful and trusted explanation type. \item \textit{Spectrogram-saliency XAI} that shows the PCG and overlays a saliency map as a transparency mask on the corresponding spectrogram (Fig. \ref{fig:userstudy-spectrogram}).
-Despite its popularity, we expect saliency maps to be less trusted due to non-use in clinical practice, spectrograms being overly-technical, and saliency maps being potentially spurious. \item \textit{Time-saliency XAI} that explains diagnosis based on time saliency (Fig. \ref{fig:userstudy-time}), which is presented in 1D along the time axis to indicate important regions.
+In addition to the non-explainable baseline, there were three explainable UI variants: \begin{enumerate} \item[0)] \textit{Baseline} to play the heart sound audio and view the phonocardiogram (PCG).
+After providing an initial diagnosis, the participant can click to reveal the AI's predicted diagnosis. \item[1)] \textit{Murmur-diagram XAI} explaining diagnosis prediction by overlaying a red murmur shape on the predicted murmur region (Fig. \ref{fig:userstudy-shape}).
+This aligns with clinical training, so we expect it to be the most useful and trusted explanation type. \item[2)] \textit{Spectrogram-saliency XAI} showing the PCG and spectrogram with a saliency map overlaid as a transparency mask (Fig. \ref{fig:userstudy-spectrogram}).
+We expect saliency maps to be less trusted due to non-use in clinical practice, spectrograms being overly-technical, and saliency maps being potentially spurious. \item[3)] \textit{Time-saliency XAI} showing the PCG with a 1D saliency map overlaid along time (Fig. \ref{fig:userstudy-time}).
 This simpler saliency map does not require users to know of spectrograms. \end{enumerate}